 These awards are made by the State of Maine to students who demonstrate a certain level of need and are undergraduates who have not yet earned a first baccalaureate degree.
 The application is the FAFSA form which a student must submit by May 1 each year in order to qualify.

 SCHOLARSHIPS

 The College offers many opportunities for scholarships.
-For more information on scholarships and grants available, contact the Financial Aid Office at (207) 453-5121 or access Financial Aid at the College's website.
+For more information on scholarships and grants available, contact KVCC Foundation at (207) 453-5120 or access the KVCC Foundation Scholarship section under Financial Aid on the College's website.

 LOANS